What Is Organic Gardening?

 The word organic is bandied about a lot in connection with food and gardens these days, but what does it really mean?

 That depends on the context.
-In simple terms, growing organically could be described as growing in harmony with nature, without using synthetic fertilizers, pesticides, herbicides or other such products that upset the balance of the ecosystem.
+In simple terms, organic gardening could be described as growing in harmony with nature, without using synthetic fertilizers, pesticides, herbicides or other such products that upset the balance of the ecosystem.
 For farmers or commercial growers, however, it can be quite complex.

 Following the Organic Foods Production Act of 1990, the U.S. Department of Agriculture (USDA) began setting national standards for food that could be labeled “organic,” whether it is grown in this country or imported.
 New federal programs came into being, charged with making sure that agricultural products labeled as organic “originate from farms or handling operations certified by a State or private entity that has been accredited by USDA.”
 The regulations were fully implemented in 2002.